 What Topics Are Covered?

 There are 56 questions on the Praxis CASE Math Exam.
-They are broken into four categories: number and quantity; algebra and functions; statistics and probability; and geometry:
+They are broken into three categories: number and quantity, Data Interpretation and Representation, and Algebra and Geometry.

 For questions where you input the answer yourself, you definitely need to double check your work to make sure you didn’t miscalculate at any point.
 With the multiple choice questions, it will be easier to tell if your calculations are right since you only have a select number of choices.
 However, even with these, you need to be careful to double check your work.